Parking is a major cause of traffic congestion and urban air pollution. How can technology help?

 Sydney – The city of Sydney has developed its own unique take, designed for commuters who drive into the city for work.
 There, drivers can use an app developed by parking company Divvy to find vacant spaces available for rent in buildings.
 Commuters can save hundreds of dollars a month by renting a spot instead of paying for street parking, all while eliminating congestion.

-Making the most efficient use of available parking is an important step, but an even more effective route is reducing the need for parking by making it easier for people to carpool, bike, walk, or take public transit .
+Making the most efficient use of available parking is an important step, but an even more effective route is reducing the need for parking by making it easier for people to carpool, bike, walk, or take public transit.
+To that end, here are some proven techniques organizations use to cut back on parking demand:

-Transportation demand management software, like RideAmigos, can both integrate with parking infrastructure and help eliminate the need for parking altogether.
-Through powerful trip planning tools and highly customizable incentive programs, our platform helps users take advantage of the many available alternatives to driving.
+Transportation demand management software like the RideAmigos platform offers powerful tools for managing parking assets and reducing parking demand.
+Our software can integrate with parking infrastructure in dynamic ways, and it can also help you create and manage programs that reduce or even eliminate the need for parking altogether.
+Through powerful trip planning tools and highly customizable incentive programs, our platform helps users take advantage of the many available alternatives to solo driving.

 For more great content like this, sign up for our Commuter Tips emails.